 | Professional degree (MD, JD, MBA) | $100,000–$220,000+ |

 NC's university system — UNC, NC State, Duke, Wake Forest — produces strong pipelines for high-paying roles.
-Graduates who stay in state for tech and healthcare roles tend to see faster early-career salary growth than national averages due to high local demand.
+Computer science graduates from NC State entering RTP tech companies consistently see starting salaries of $85,000–$105,000.
+Duke and UNC MBA graduates entering finance and healthcare management average $100,000–$130,000.
+Graduates who stay in state tend to see faster early-career salary growth than national averages due to high local demand for NC-credentialed talent.

 What These Salaries Look Like After NC Taxes

-NC's flat 4.25% income tax rate (dropping to 3.99% in 2026) means take-home calculations are consistent regardless of income level.
-Here's how common NC salary benchmarks translate to take-home pay for a single filer with standard deductions:
+NC's flat 3.99% income tax rate makes take-home calculations consistent regardless of income level.
+Here's how common NC salary benchmarks translate to take-home pay for a single filer taking the $13,000 NC standard deduction.

 High-Growth Career Paths in NC